daniel-iglesias/mknix/README.md

 ## Tests

-LibMkniX tests can be run (after building) using the following:
+MkniX tests can be run (after building) using the following:

 ```
 cd <build directory>/tests